ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

-    material in the textbook, the content covered during that week's in-person classroom session, and the weekly technical challenges, the practical assignments further equip a learner to solve new problems in the field of discrete structures by applying --- in a new way --- their knowledge of the facts, techniques, and rules of discrete mathematics and rigorous Python programming.
+    material in the textbook, the content covered during that week's in-person classroom session, and the weekly technical challenges, the practical assignments further equip a learner to solve new problems in the field of data abstraction by applying --- in a new way --- their knowledge of the facts, techniques, and rules of data abstraction and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore